JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 print("Specificity: {:.2f}%".format(SpecificityXGB))
 ```

 The results of the predictive modelling were vastly different depending on the dataset that was used.
-Although the accuracy scores were high for almost every model (approximately for 80%), the models had very low specificity rates for dataset 1 and very low recall rates for dataset 3.
+Although the accuracy scores were high for almost every model (approximately 80%), the models had very low specificity rates for dataset 1 and very low recall rates for dataset 3.
 All of the models on dataset 2 performed well on all three measures.

 ### Dataset 1 Results: